continuedev/continue/CONTRIBUTING.md

 If you make changes to Kotlin code, they can often be hot-reloaded with "Run -> Debugging Actions -> Reload Changed Classes".

+### Our Git Workflow

+We keep two permanent branches: `main` and `dev`.
+All contributions should be made as pull requests to the `dev` branch.
+When we are ready to create a "pre-release" version, we create a tag on the `dev` branch, which automatically triggers the workflow in [preview.yaml](./.github/workflows/preview.yaml), which builds and releases a version of the VS Code extension.
+When a release has been sufficiently tested, we will merge its tag into the `main` branch.
+Creating a tag on the `main` branch will then trigger a similar workflow in [main.yaml](./.github/workflows/main.yaml), which will build and release a main release of the VS Code extension.
+Any hotfixes can be made by creating a feature branch from the tag for the release in question.

 ### Formatting

 Continue uses [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to format JavaScript/TypeScript.
 Please install the Prettier extension in VS Code and enable "Format on Save" in your settings.